reactiveui-un-framework-mvvm-para-net-basado-en-reactivex

 }

-Nothing new, simply an implementation of many possible INotifyPropertyChanged that in the case of ReactiveUI is called RaiseAndSetIfChanged(…).
+Nothing new, just one of many possible implementations of INotifyPropertyChanged, which in the case of ReactiveUI is called RaiseAndSetIfChanged(…).

-ReactiveUI goes much further than a simple INotifyPropertyChanged, as it combines the power of Observables with the property binding mechanism.
+ReactiveUI goes far beyond a simple INotifyPropertyChanged, as it combines the power of Observables with the property Binding mechanism.

 • WhenAny/WhenAnyValue, converts a property into an Observable.